What A Coach Will Give You That No AI Plan Or App Ever Can

 What an AI simply cannot see

 An AI can hand you a training plan.
-What it can't do is read you.
+What it can't do is really read you.
 It can't tell when your bike handling needs work and prescribe the right skills to improve it.
 It can't spot the inefficiency in your swim stroke and identify the specific drill that will fix it.
 It can't tell you that racing shorter distances first is exactly what you need to develop the skills your goal race demands.
 It won't advise you on the right equipment for your body, your goals, and the conditions you'll race in.
-Real observation, by a real coach, is where AI ends and genuinely tailored guidance begins.

 It never even questioned your plan